J-CF-Leung/Study_Vault/Physics/Thermal Physics/Transport phenomena.md

 - Phenomena related to _transport via gases_
 - Viscosity: _momentum_ transport
 - Thermal conductivity: _heat_ transport
+- Diffusion: _particle_ transport

 - The essential _approximations_:
 $$L>>\lambda>>d$$
 - $L$: _container size_, so the _scale_ of the flow is much larger than the mean free path
 - $d$: _molecule diameter_, to avoid _intermolecular interactions_

+- All formulas are derived _with this set of assumptions_

 # Viscosity
 - Viscosity is a measure of the _resistance of a fluid to a deformation under shear stress_